gbtami/pychess-variants/static/docs/faq.md

 *Can I contribute?*

 You sure can!
 Pychess is open source.
-Please communicate your suggestions by [Github](https://github.com/gbtami/pychess-variants) or Discord.
+Please communicate your suggestions by [Github](https://github.com/gbtami/pychess-variants) or [Discord](https://discord.gg/aPs8RKr)